Gray Two-moment Neutrino Transport: Comprehensive Tests and Improvements for Supernova Simulations: Two-dimensional tests

 In our work, we have focused on achieving the best possible agreement in the properties of the neutrino radiation, the properties of the PNS, and the evolution of the shock.
-The aforementioned quantities are better tracers for the global behaviour of the simulations than the total heating rate.
+The aforementioned quantities are better tracers for the global behavior of the simulations than the total heating rate.
 The heating rate does not account for cooling or where the heating occurs.
-Nevertheless, the high heating rates of the grey scheme indicate that our scheme could be improved in the future.
+Nevertheless, the high heating rates of the gray scheme indicate that our scheme could be improved in the future.

 We compare the simulations from the second set in \fig{fig:2ds20}.
-We plot the average shock radius and the PNS radius for each realisation of the post-bounce evolution of the s20 progenitor.
+We plot the average shock radius and the PNS radius for each realization of the post-bounce evolution of the s20 progenitor.
 The left column displays the shock radius, while the right column shows the PNS radius.
 Each row of \fig{fig:2ds20} corresponds to a distinct EOS.
 We follow the labeling scheme on \cite{Andersen:2021vzo} (see Table \ref{table:simulations} for an overview of the naming convection we used for the simulations), where the progenitor name is followed by the value chosen for the effective mass of neutrons at nuclear saturation density, for symmetric nuclear matter, in the EOS.
 A second number following the effective mass represents the value chosen for the isoscalar incompressibility modulus (in units of MeV per baryon), if no number is given then the isoscalar is set to the baseline value of 230 MeV.
-The solid blue line represents the grey scheme implemented in this work, the green dashed-dotted line represents the method by \cite{Foucart:2016rxm}, and the red dashed line represents the simulations utilising energy-dependent transport.
+The solid blue line represents the gray scheme implemented in this work, the green dashed-dotted line represents the method by \cite{Foucart:2016rxm}, and the red dashed line represents the simulations utilizing energy-dependent transport.

-Similar to the simulations in the first set, for the second set of simulations based on the s20 progenitor, we find that the original grey scheme consistently results in larger PNS radii than the energy-dependent transport.
-Furthermore, we see that the updated grey transport again leads to larger PNS radii than the energy-dependent transport, from approximately $\sim200$ ms post bounce.
+Similar to the simulations in the first set, for the second set of simulations based on the s20 progenitor, we find that the original gray scheme consistently results in larger PNS radii than the energy-dependent transport.
+Furthermore, we see that the updated gray transport again leads to larger PNS radii than the energy-dependent transport, from approximately $\sim200$ ms post bounce.